resmio/elzar/app/assets/styles/README.md

 #Main File#
-We import all the less files here, do not modify first 3 lines, that should be kept like this:
+We import all the sass files here, do not modify first 3 lines, that should be kept like this:

 `@import "bourbon";